Al-Falah Great Mosque, Jambi: History

 Al-Falah Mosque stands on ground once occupied by the palace of the Jambi Sultanate.
-In the 1850's, during skirmishes between Sultan Thaha Syaifudin and Dutch troops, the palace complex was burned to the ground.
+In the 1850s, during skirmishes between Sultan Thaha Syaifudin and Dutch troops, the palace complex was burned to the ground.
 In 1885, the area where the palace stood was the site of a Dutch fort.
 In 1906, this land was then used for Dutch military barracks.
-After independence and into the 1970's, the area continued to be used for barracks for the Indonesian National Armed Forces in Jambi.
+After independence and into the 1970s, the area continued to be used for barracks for the Indonesian National Armed Forces in Jambi.

-The idea of constructing Al-Falah Mosque began in the 1960's through conversations between Jambi government officials and prominent figures in the local Muslim community, who eventually agreed to relocate the barracks and build the mosque in its place.
+The idea of constructing Al-Falah Mosque began in the 1960s through conversations between Jambi government officials and prominent figures in the local Muslim community, who eventually agreed to relocate the barracks and build the mosque in its place.
 Construction of the mosque did not begin until 1971.
-The Al-Falah Great Mosque of Jambi was inaugurated for use by President Suharto on September 29, 1980.
+The Al-Falah Great Mosque of Jambi was inaugurated for use by President Suharto on 29 September 1980.